Path2AI/STARC-9/Part_1 DeepCluster++/Readme.txt

 ---------------------------------

 Step 3: Pass the WSI folder "Dataset" and values for other parameters through the command line.

+[Download the AE_CRC model from and placed it in the current folder.]

 python DeepCluster++.py --input /path/Dataset --output /path/Output --batch-size 128 --samples-per-cluster 400 --distance-groups 5 --sample-percentage 0.20